VedikaSC/Projects/README.md

 # Projects
-This is a list of my Porjects
+This is a list of my Projects
 Author - Vedika